Q: How to fix outlook not responding?

 I am in the middle of a conversation with an important client, I am close to sealing a sweet deal and as I am about to send the email, Outlook freezes!
 It stops responding!
 Oh No!
 What do I do?
 Help!
 Somebody!
 Anybody!
 Please!
 SAVE MY SOUL.

 Like any other software, Outlook is also susceptible to bugs and problems, and these problems when they occur are usually frustrating and in most cases stop you in your tracks.
-One of the most common problems that users often face is the "Outlook not responding" error.
+One of the most common problems that users often face is the "Outlook keeps not responding" error.
 This message is commonly displayed when Windows is not able to communicate quickly enough with a program running on your computer.
-Against this backdrop, a list of possible reasons that might cause Microsoft Outlook to stop responding has been detailed for you below.
+Against this backdrop, a list of possible reasons that might cause Microsoft Outlook freezing or Outlook not responding has been detailed for you below.

 - You have not installed the latest updates.